rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 }
 ```

 The answer?
 All three are valid functional interfaces!
-The first interface, Run, defines no
+The first interface, `Run`, defines no
-new methods, but since it extends Sprint, which defines a single abstract method, it is also
+new methods, but since it extends `Sprint`, which defines a single abstract method, it is also
 a functional interface.
-The second interface, SprintFaster, extends Sprint and defines
+The second interface, `SprintFaster`, extends `Sprint` and defines
-an abstract method, but this is an override of the parent sprint() method; therefore, the
+an abstract method, but this is an override of the parent `sprint()` method; therefore, the
 resulting interface has only one abstract method, and it is considered a functional interface.
-The third interface, Skip, extends Sprint and defines a static method and a default
+The third interface, `Skip`, extends `Sprint` and defines a static method and a default
 method, each with an implementation.
 Since neither of these methods is abstract, the resulting
 interface has only one abstract method and is a functional interface.

 Now that you’ve seen some variations of valid functional interfaces, let’s look at some
-invalid ones using our previous Sprint functional interface definition:
+invalid ones using our previous `Sprint` functional interface definition:

 ```
 public interface Walk {}